rega-cev/virulign-tutorial/test1.md

 ### Sequence dataset

-We downloaded a large set of reverse transcriptase sequences (N=111223) from the Stanford University HIV Drug Resistance Database [@Rhee2003], heterogeneous in length and mapping of the complete reverse transcriptase region.
+We downloaded a large set of reverse transcriptase sequences (N=111223) from the Stanford University HIV Drug Resistance Database [Rhee  et al, 2003], heterogeneous in length and mapping of the complete reverse transcriptase region.
 The resulting FASTA file ’HIVdb.fasta’ can be found in the [tutorial HIV-1